A Primer on Permanent Supportive Housing

 Key solutions include the creation of the following:

-- County Affordable Housing Strategic Plan that establishes the specific number and type of affordable homes to be developed in each jurisdiction.
+Create a Countywide Affordable Housing Strategic Plan that establishes annual production goals for affordable homes to be developed in each jurisdiction.

 Listen to Cesar Covarrubias’ Voice of OC podcast: Does OC Need a Housing Bond?